arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

         log:
 ```

-***`1883` is a standard MQTT port; `8883` port is usually used for TLS secured MQTT connections.***
+***`1883` is a standard MQTT port; the `8883` port is usually used for TLS-secured MQTT connections.***

-Save the file and exit VI editor.
-Save the file and exit VI editor.
+Save the file and exit the VI editor.
 Return to the `mqtt` directory and run the following command:

 ```
 mqtt# docker-compose up -d
 ```

-The Mosquitto broker should available on your Portenta X8 `IP address`.
+The Mosquitto broker should be available on your Portenta X8 `IP address`.
 You can retrieve the `IP Address` of your board with the `ping <hostname>` command:

 ```
 # ping portenta-x8-a28ba09dab6fad9